 Did you know?
 Timmins is also a great place to observe the Northern Lights due to its northern position and low light pollution.

 In the five days I got to explore the city, since two days were mostly for the festival, I had a jam-packed itinerary.
-Here are 10 food and travel experiences you must do in Timmins which includes some of the best things to do, restaurants to eat and places to stay!
+Here’s a guide to 10 food and travel experiences you must do in Timmins, Ontario which includes some of the best things to do, restaurants to eat and places to stay!

 - Related: 2 Day Food and Travel Guide to Kingston, Ontario